 Forever been fascinated by art and flower, Yurika Ninomiya 二宮 由利香’s childhood hobbies had led her to become a professional florist as well as an avid collector of art.
 After 13 years, Ninomiya decided to switch profession and became a full-time gallerist, gallery N was founded in 2008, based in Motoyama 本山, Nagoya 名古屋.

 Designed as a home-and-gallery space by Suppose Design, the Gallery started with a concept of presenting contemporary art in a floral plus architectural context, hosting a wide range of exhibitions and talks from artists, the Ninomiya husband-and-wife team together manage the operation of the gallery, and steadily, N matured to be a major player in the Nagoya art scene.
 Branching out to Tokyo 東京 in 2017, Kanda Shataku 神田社宅 was established as an alternative platform for Aichi 愛知 and Nagoya based artists.
-In this interview we spoke to Ninomiya about the Gallery, the pandemic as well as her passion for flower.
+In this interview we spoke with Ninomiya about the Gallery, the pandemic as well as her passion for flower.

 Axel Wang: This year marks the 12th year anniversary for gallery N, it’s gonna be impossible to summarise but tell us how you feel, is there a specific exhibition or a project that you are the fondest of?